-A child may indicate by signs or behaviour that he or she is a target of bullying behaviour.
+A child may indicate by signs or behaviour that he or she is being bullied.
 All school staff should be aware of these possible signs and that they should investigate if a child:

-- · is frightened of walking to and from school; - is unwilling to go out at playtime or lunch time; - is unhappy about coming to school; - changes their usual routine; - · becomes withdrawn, anxious, or lacking in confidence; - begins to do less well at school; - · has possessions which 'go missing'; - has unexplained cuts and bruises; - becomes aggressive, disruptive or unreasonable (and this is a change from their normal behaviour); - is using bullying behaviour towards other children or siblings; - is frightened to say what is wrong; - gives improbable excuses for any of the above.
+- is frightened of walking to and from school;

+- is unwilling to go out at playtime or lunch time;

+- is unhappy about coming to school;

+- changes their usual routine;

+- becomes withdrawn, anxious, or lacking in confidence;

+- begins to do less well at school;

+- has possessions which 'go missing';

+- has unexplained cuts and bruises;

+- becomes aggressive, disruptive or unreasonable (and this is a change from their normal behaviour);

+- is bullying other children or siblings;

+- is frightened to say what is wrong;

+- gives improbable excuses for any of the above.

-Research undertaken by the DfE indicates that children are more likely to tell a family member that they are the target of bullying behaviour than tell their teacher.
-At Colmers Farm Primary School we encourage parents to report incidents of bullying behaviour immediately, so that appropriate action can be taken.
+Research undertaken by the DfE indicates that children are more likely to tell a family member that they are being bullied than tell their teacher.
+At Colmers Farm Primary School We encourage parents to report incidents of bullying immediately, so that appropriate action can be taken.